znsio/perfiz/README.md

         randomised: "true"
 ```
   * The above configuration has one karateFeature yaml item per Karate Feature file
+  * Gatling records related metrics under gatlingSimulationName, which you will be able to visualize in Grafana
-  * The load pattern that should be run with that file is listed under it and it closely resembles Gatling load patterns
+  * The load pattern that should be run with that file is listed under it and it closely resembles [Gatling load patterns](https://gatling.io/docs/current/general/simulation_setup/)
   * You can repeat the karateFeature section as many times as the number of feature files you need run
 * Now you can run the Karate feature we created in step 1 as a Gatling test with below command
 ```shell script